 Salalah has a green season (June to September) when it has increased drizzle and plants and shrubs suddenly emerge.
 It is one of the few places in the world to charge a supplement for the wet months, such is the regional demand to experience showers and to escape the searing heat & humidity elsewhere.

 Note – The beaches in Oman tend to be available to tourist and locals alike.
 Some hotels are able to rope off a section for their guests.

 The hospitality and the sense of really being in Arabia.
 Oman might share the same weather and religion as neighbouring Dubai, but very little else.
 The delights here are more simple and natural.
 Elegant, but in an understated manner and you actually get the opportunity to meet Omanis.
 The country has a vision that is considered and planned, so things move at a deliberately slower pace, which actually forms part of the charm.

 Take time to travel to the interior to visit towns that have hardly changed in the last 200 years, or spend a night or two either under canvass in the desert or in high up in the mountains.
 Several more international are planned, but that has been a discussion point for years!

 If We Were To Be Critical…

 Shopping would not be high on the agenda unless you are keen on frankincense, neither is night-life high on the priorities.
-Restaurant options are limited away from the hotels, but to many that is all part of the charm and makes it so different to the more openly hedonistic Dubai.
+Restaurant options are limited away from the hotels, but to many, that is all part of the charm and makes it so different from the more openly hedonistic Dubai.